 First, I recommend removing any strawberry Santas where you intend on scooping.

-To serve the trifle, it's best to use a spoon large enough that will get some of each layer (cake, strawberries, custard and cream).
-The first scoop is always messy, especially with the custard.
-However, just do the best that you can!
+To serve the trifle, it's best to use a spoon that's large enough to scoop some of each layer.
+The first scoop will always messy, but just do the best that you can!

 Finally, slide the trifle mixture from your spoon to a serving bowl.

 - Use store-bought vegan sponge cake, pound cake or even chocolate brownies.
 Or make a vegan cake from a box mix.